geerlingguy/ansible-role-letsencrypt/README.md

     certbot_auto_renew_hour: "3"
     certbot_auto_renew_minute: "30"
     certbot_auto_renew_options: "--quiet --no-self-upgrade"
+    certbot_auto_renew_use_systemd: false

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
 The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.

+Many operating-system specific packages ship with a systemd timer for automating renewals.
+Setting `certbot_auto_renew_use_systemd` to `true`, in combination with `cerbot_auto_renew: true`, enables the included systemd timer in leu of the cron job and its related settings.

 ### Automatic Certificate Generation